Red-Hammer/most-starred-python-repos/README.md

 - Open a terminal in the project directory and type the command `python3 -m venv .venv`
 - Then enter the virtual environment with `source .venv/bin/activate` (`.venv\Scripts\activate` on Windows)
 - From now on, any terminal commands should be run in the venv environment
-- To get all the packages, run `pip install -r requirements.txt`
+- To get all the required packages, run `pip install -r requirements.txt`
 - Create a `.env` file in your base directory and add in: